runnndmc/JS-CheatSheet/JS-Questions.md

 ## How does a program keep an internal state?
-JavaScript provides a binding or a variable
+JavaScript provides a binding or a variable to set internal state

 ```
 let ten = 10